 How to use the nutrition facts label

-This label can help you understand how healthy a packaged-food item really is and help you compare two products to see which is better suited to your low-carb lifestyle.
-The label is especially helpful for catching well-camouflaged sugars and comparing the carbohydrate content of similar items.
+This label can help you understand how healthy a packaged-food item really is, and allow you to compare products to see which is better suited to your low-carb lifestyle.
+It’s especially helpful for catching well-camouflaged sugars and comparing the carbohydrate content of similar items.

 How to use the nutrition facts label:

 Did you miss a cryptically named sugar hidden in that ingredient list?

 Check the grams of sugar on the nutrition facts label (circled in pink).
 You’ll find this under the total carbohydrate grams, right after the fiber.
 The “sugars” number includes both naturally occurring sugars (like the fructose found in lemon juice) and added sugars (like the sugar or corn syrup added to some salad dressings).

 Note: The newly-updated nutrition facts label does distinguish between naturally occurring and added sugars, but many smaller companies haven’t started using it yet.

 The grams of sugar in each serving is shown.
 This E.V.O.O.
 Lemon Herb Dressing has 3 grams of sugar per serving (circled in pink, above).